gehaxelt/python-rss2irc/README.md

 # Features

-- Saves feeds and newsitems in a sqlite database
+- Saves feeds and news items in a sqlite database
-- Fetches every feed in a seperate thread
+- Fetches every feed in a separate thread
-- Posts new newsitems to an IRC channel
+- Posts new news items to an IRC channel
 - Sends information via private messages

 # Bot's commands: